-Tip: After you book your vacation with My Vacation Lady, ask me about the Road to Hana map, directions and CD that I have to help you with this drive.
-You can also buy one for about $20 on the island.
-Buy a picnic lunch to eat along the way since there is no place to stop to buy lunch once you pass Paia until you get to Hana.
+Tip: After you book your vacation with My Vacation Lady, I’ll send you a map with directions but also recommend an app to download that will help you with this drive.
+I’ll suggest where to buy a picnic lunch to eat along the way since there is no place to stop to buy lunch once you pass Paia until you get to Hana.

 Waikiki is Oahu’s main tourist area filled with hotels, great beaches, shops and dining options, but it is only one part of Oahu.
 As the 3rd largest island, Oahu offers rainforests, valleys and canyons, waterfalls, coral reefs, golden sand beaches and mountains nearly 1 mile high.

 Oahu is also chock full of history and fabulous attractions, both natural and man-made.

 We spent 10 days in Oahu in November 2022 (4th or 5th time there but the longest amount of time we spent in just Oahu) and experienced so many things that we haven’t done before.
 It gave us an entire now outlook to Oahu for an entire vacation or honeymoon stay!